 250 ml (1 cup) soy cream or milk

 - Have a bowl of cold water ready, then peel the sweet potato while dipping it into the water to keep the surface wet.
 Dice and put immediately into the water.
 (The water will prevent the surface of the sweet potato from discoloring.)

 - Heat the olive oil in a frying pan, stir in the garlic cloves and fry until the surface begins to brown.
 Set aside.

-- Stir in the sweet corn, cumin*, coriander*, and white pepper.
+- Stir in the sweet corn, nutmeg*, and white pepper.

-- Remove the bay leaves, transfer the soup to a kitchen blender and whizz until smooth and creamy, or whizz directly in the pot with an immersion blender.
+- Remove the bay leaves, transfer the soup to a kitchen blender / food processor and blend until smooth and creamy, or whizz directly in the pot with an immersion blender.

 - Serve immediately.